 \subsection{Spherical core-collapse profile}

-Finally, we consider a more complex set of tests that allows us to assess the impact of the approximations made in high $\kappa_a$ regions, and to test our implementation of the coupling between the fluid and the neutrinos.
-These are the main aspects of our algorithm that are expected to be important in merger simulations, yet are not tested by the simpler setups considered so far.
-We initialize our simulation using a snapshot of the post-bounce remnant of a 3D core-collapse simulation~\cite{Ott2006b}, averaged onto a 1D spherically symmetric profile.
+Finally, we consider a more complex set of tests that allows us to test our implementation of the coupling between the fluid and the neutrinos.
+This is the main aspects of our algorithm that is expected to be important in merger simulations, yet is not tested by the simpler setups considered so far.
+We initialize our simulation using a snapshot of the post-bounce remnant of a 3D core-collapse simulation~\citep{Ott2006b}, averaged onto a 1D spherically symmetric profile.
 We assume that the fluid is at rest, and the metric is Minkowski.
 We then evolve the equations of radiation transport, accounting for energy transfer and composition changes in the fluid due to neutrino-matter interactions.
 We do not evolve the equations of hydrodynamics, nor do we deposit linear momentum into the fluid.
 Practically, this means that the temperature $T$ and electron fraction $Y_e$ evolve due to emission / absorption / scattering of neutrinos, while the fluid density and velocity are kept constant.
-This setup has been used in a number of tests of neutrino transport algorithms, e.g.~\cite{Abdikamalov2012,Foucart:2016rxm}.
+This setup has been used in a number of tests of neutrino transport algorithms, e.g. in~\cite{Abdikamalov2012,Foucart:2016rxm}.